Floydlang/floyd/docs/floyd_manual/floyd_manual.md

-### EXAMPLE SETUPS

-#### SIMPLE CONSOLE PROGRAM
+### EXAMPLE: SIMPLE CONSOLE PROGRAM

-[//]: # (???)

-This is a basic command line app, have only one clock that gathers ONE input value from the command line arguments, calls some pure Floyd functions on the arguments, reads and writes to the world, then finally return an integer result.
-A server app may have a lot more concurrency. main() one clock only.
+This is a basic command line app.
+It doesn't need a Floyd process at all, it's just a function.
+It gets its input values from the command line arguments, calls some pure Floyd functions on the arguments, reads and writes to the world, then finally return an integer result.

-#### EXAMPLE: PACMAN IPHONE
+### EXAMPLE: PACMAN IPHONE

 ![Pacman](floyd_pacman.png)

-TBD: make example of *all* the diagrams, including Software System diagram.
+TODO: make example of *all* the diagrams, including Software System diagram.

 A complex gamewill have many clocks, both to model concurreny and to allow parallelism.
 When simulation has been run, it can hand of a copy of the game world for renderer to work on in parallel.